Testing and deploying ACFP - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 With this override, you can monitor the potential impact of the ACFP managed rules to determine whether you want to add exceptions, such as exceptions for internal use cases.

 • Position the rule group so that it's evaluated after your existing rules in the web ACL, with a priority setting that's numerically higher than any rules or rule groups that you're already using.
-For more information, see Processing order of rules and rule groups in a web ACL.
+For more information, see Setting rule priority in a web ACL.

 This way, your current handling of traffic isn't disrupted.
 For example, if you have rules that detect malicious traffic such as SQL injection or cross-site scripting, they'll continue to detect and log that.
 Alternately, if you have rules that allow known non-malicious traffic, they can continue to allow that traffic, without having it blocked by the ACFP managed rule group.
 You might decide to adjust the processing order during your testing and tuning activities.